nirob2017/classwork_5/README.md

 ```
 We used this functionality in many other classes & in files, which also reduces the boilerplate of codes.

-* In every file we call other classes's method by importing the classes's specific method as companion object at top level declaration.
+* In every file we call other classes's method by importing the classes's specific method as companion object at top level declaration rather than importing the whole class.
 ```kotlin
 import com.wsl.noom.baseTest.Validate.Companion.checkAssertion
 ```